sectorzero/journal/permaculture/Notes.md

 * [Make Soil Alive](https://www.youtube.com/watch?v=S5wgHQtxgJwa) This is a small but point-on video from one of the experts in the field.
 The video itself is about regenerating soil, but [the key point here is so simple and fundamental](https://www.youtube.com/watch?v=S5wgHQtxgJw&feature=youtu.be&t=430)

+* [Shivnanjaiah](https://www.youtube.com/watch?v=wbbMCZ_JrdQ) Simple words of wisdom in Kannada :) Also lot of practical tips for India.

 ## 1.3.
 Longer Materials

 * [Farm for the Future](https://vimeo.com/136857929) This gives a wide perspective in simple terms.
 This is a clean simple documentary without going into details.